All Episodes

 Yeah.

-You know, the the culture at the University of California among too many administrators at San Diego and Los Angeles and Berkeley is that it's it's just not right to use academic standards for admission to an academic institution because that gives an unfair advantage to Asians.
+You know, the culture at the University of California among too many administrators at San Diego and Los Angeles and Berkeley is that it's just not right to use academic standards for admission to an academic institution because that gives an unfair advantage to Asians.

-Um that's the logic that they employ.
+You know, that's the logic that they employ.

-Logic and quotes.
+Logic in quotes.

 And I think that we're going to have to reinforce that point.

-The weakness of our movement, if you will, is that we won the election and we sort of uh washed our hands and said we will sue in courts, but we did not try to reinforce the importance of that victory to the people of the state.
+The weakness of our movement, if you will, is that we won the election and we sort of washed our hands and said we will sue in courts, but we did not try to reinforce the importance of that victory to the people of the state.

 I have no doubt that if the election were held today, 209 would pass again.

-And I don't think that the beard and sandal crowd at uh Berkeley is going to be able to overturn this.
+And I don't think that the beard and sandal crowd at Berkeley is going to be able to overturn this.

 We need to make sure that blacks and whites and Latinos measure up to the same standard.

-Uh you see is not discriminating against them.
+UC is not discriminating against them.

 It does.

-It does, and that's what we're fighting right now.
+And that's what we're fighting right now.

 We're fighting an industry that doesn't want to let go.